glutanimate/image-occlusion-enhanced/README.md

 Please check out tmbb's [comprehensive manual](http://tmbb.bitbucket.org/image-occlusion-2/) for a full tutorial on using image occlusion.
 Most of the instructions there still apply to this modified version of I/O.

-What follows are a few additional tips to help you get the most out of Image Occlusion 2.0 Enhanced.
+What follows are a few additional tips to help you get the most out of *Image Occlusion 2.0 Enhanced*.

 ### Making full use of SVG-Edit